 Paddling Options: Use the boat launch to access Hattie Cove or take a short walk via the Boardwalk Beach Trail to paddle (or SUP surf) in Horseshoe Bay.
 Beginner paddlers should stay close to shore and within the cove and bay.
 Lake Superior water and the weather along the Superior coast is known to be cold and unpredictable year-round.

 Why You Should Paddle Here: Designated as an access point for the Lake Superior Water Trail as part of The Great Trail, the Rossport beach in the town of Rossport offers access to one of the most protected harbours on Lake Superior.
 Be inspired to build your skills to SUP tour one day as you’ll see some of the Rossport Islands.
-This large archipelago that is part of the Lake Superior National Marine Conservation Area.
+This large archipelago is part of the Lake Superior National Marine Conservation Area.
 Stay in the cozy comfort of Willow Inn B&B, with beautiful views over Rossport Harbour.

 Marie Louise Lake, Sleeping Giant Provincial Park